TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:maxCount 1`

+You can discuss this recommendation with us at <>.

-### 5.14 Ontology logo/ depiction/ related visualizations
+#### 3.3.14 Ontology logo/ depiction/ related visualizations

 Links to official ontology logo or other visualizations/ diagrams of ontology elements online, e.g. WebVOWL visualizations and other graph views.